clasqm/freedos-repo/Commandline.md

     + TXT2HTM - Convert a text file to a basic HTML page.
     + UX2DOS - Convert Unix-style text files (LF) to DOS Format (CR+LF).
     + WAITTIME - Pause PC until a specified time is reached.
     + XRAY - find text strings inside binary files.
-Alternatively use SEARCH or RT.
+Alternatively use SRCH or RT.

 + [BELIEF](./zip/belief.zip) - generate random religious beliefs.
     + Public Domain sofware (as far as could be ascertained) with additional data by Michel Clasquin-Johnson.
 See also [this page](https://clasqm.github.io/Belief/).